Azure-for-Startups/Content/README.md

 Platform as a Service (PaaS) resources are Azure services which are built for most cases and allow you to enjoy high availability, scalability and robustness out of the box.
 Instead of managing VMs directly, let Azure manage the underlying infrastructure and focus on building your applications and solutions.

 ##Web & Mobile
--	**[Azure App Service overview] (https://azure.microsoft.com/en-us/documentation/articles/app-service-value-prop-what-is/)** – Learn about Web Apps, Mobile Apps, API apps.
+-	**[Azure App Service overview] (https://azure.microsoft.com/en-us/documentation/services/app-service/)** – Learn about Web Apps, Mobile Apps, API apps.
+-	**[Azure Web Apps] (https://azure.microsoft.com/en-us/services/app-service/web/)** – Create and deploy mission-critical web apps that scale with your business.
+-	**[Azure Mobile Apps] (https://docs.microsoft.com/en-us/azure/app-service-mobile/app-service-mobile-value-prop)** – Build engaging iOS, Android, and Windows apps.
 -       **[Getting Started with Xamarin] (https://azure.microsoft.com/en-us/features/xamarin/)** - Create cloud-powered mobile apps faster across iOS, Android, and Windows.
 Overview of Xamarin and how to use it.
 -	**[Notification Hub overview] (https://azure.microsoft.com/en-us/documentation/services/notification-hubs/)** - An easy-to-use, multiplatform, scaled-out push infrastructure.
 -	**[Azure Search] (https://azure.microsoft.com/en-us/documentation/articles/search-what-is-azure-search/)** - Ready-to-use service that you can populate with your data and then use to add search to your web or mobile apps.
 -	**[Azure Mobile Services REST API Reference MSDN] (https://msdn.microsoft.com/en-US/library/azure/jj710108.aspx)** – Documentation on Mobile Services REST API and the available operations.